100% HUMAN

 ← back to all posts

-I’m a solo developer.
-I built JotBunker because I wanted a privacy-first note tool for my own daily use.
-It fills a niche gap in the world of notes tools, so I decided to share it with the world for free.
+In addition to releasing commercial software under my LLC (and client’s business entities as the developer role), I’m also a solo developer.
+I built JotBunker as John Brantly (the individual solo developer) because I wanted a privacy-first note tool for my own daily use.
+I think it fills a niche gap in the world of notes tools, so I decided to share it with the world for free.
 It’s GPL’d on GitHub.
-It doesn’t have a cloud.
-It doesn’t have accounts.
-It doesn’t want your data (coz, it’s yours).
-The whole point is that your data lives on your devices and your devices only.

-Yes, this means the install path on stock Android is going to get harder starting September 2026, when Google’s “developer verification” decree starts enforcing.
-Yes, I know that locks me out of >95% of certified Android phones in the four launch countries (Brazil, Indonesia, Singapore, Thailand), and globally through 2027.
-I know what I’m walking away from.
+To make things worse, the install path on stock Android is going to get even harder starting September 2026, when Google’s “developer verification” decree starts enforcing.

 What’s actually happening